-Now, unfold the remaining portion of the tp roller out flat.
+Now, unfold the remaining portion of the toilet paper roller out flat.
 Using the ‘hat’ as a template, draw a circle and cut out what will become the very top of the hat.
 Glue this top piece onto the tubular section with Elmer’s glue.

 Now, cut a larger circle for the brim.
-Because the tp roller was previously rounded, you will get that natural curve you want for the brim.
+Because the toilet paper roller was previously rounded, you will get that natural curve you want for the brim.
 Glue together.
 Allow about a half hour for drying time.

 Use a black magic marker to color the hat or you can paint it if you wish.
 The marker gave Chilly’s top hat the nice weathered look I was going for.
 I didn’t want it to be too shiny.